pixeline/bluesky-list-manager/README.md

-# 🇧🇪 Bluesky Search for Belgians
+# 🦋 Bluesky Profile Catcher

+*Build targeted communities by catching the right profiles*

-A PHP web application that searches for Belgian profiles on Bluesky and allows you to manage them in a custom list.
+A PHP web application that searches for Bluesky profiles based on keywords and effortlessly adds them to your custom lists.
+Perfect for community builders, researchers, and anyone looking to curate meaningful connections on Bluesky.

 ## ✨ Features

-- **Smart Search**: Searches for profiles containing "belge" (or any custom term) in display names and descriptions
+- **🔍 Smart Keyword Search**: Find profiles containing any term in display names and descriptions
-- **List Management**: Add found users to your Bluesky list via AT Protocol API
+- **📋 Effortless List Building**: Add discovered users to your Bluesky lists via AT Protocol API
-- **Intelligent Sorting**: Shows new candidates first, already-added users after
+- **🧠 Intelligent Sorting**: New candidates appear first, existing members clearly marked
-- **Professional Pagination**: Numbered page navigation with session-based cursor management
+- **📄 Professional Pagination**: Smooth navigation through large result sets
-- **Duplicate Prevention**: Automatically detects users already in your list
+- **🛡️ Duplicate Prevention**: Automatically detects users already in your lists
-- **Bulk Operations**: Select multiple users and add them all at once
+- **⚡ Bulk Operations**: Select and add multiple users with one click
-- **Real-time Feedback**: Success/error messages and detailed statistics
+- **📊 Real-time Analytics**: Live statistics and detailed progress tracking
+- **🔧 Flexible Configuration**: Customize search terms, page sizes, and target lists

 ## 🚀 Installation